FK Viktoria

 their laid back attitude to life.
 In the excellent bohemian Hospudka Nad

-Viktorkou just around the corner from the stadium on Borivojova, I’d got
+Viktorkou just around the corner from the stadium on Borivojova I started chatting with locals who spoke decent English.

-chatting to three younger locals who gave me some cracking local pub tips and
+They were three younger lads who gave me some cracking local pub tips and

 good vibes about the local team.
 They told me they’d be at the game and the

-fans sang about the must try local sausages!
+fans sang about the local sausages that had to be tried!

 After a